Vector Tile Architecture & Format Fundamentals

 • Layer Groupings: Logical collections (e.g., roads, buildings, water)

-This decoupling shifts rendering workloads from the server to the client, drastically reducing bandwidth while enabling real-time theme switching, dynamic filtering, and interactive tooltips.
-When evaluating whether vector tiles fit your use case, it is crucial to weigh performance, styling flexibility, and client hardware constraints against simpler alternatives.
-A detailed breakdown of these considerations is available in our Vector vs Raster Tile Tradeoffs analysis.
+This decoupling shifts rendering workloads from the server to the client, reducing bandwidth while enabling real-time theme switching, dynamic filtering, and interactive tooltips.
+A detailed breakdown of these tradeoffs is available in our Vector vs Raster Tile Tradeoffs analysis.

 Spatial Indexing & Feature Generalization